garuggiero/Italian-Datasets-for-AV/README.md

          ...
          ```

-- INFO.csv links the problem ID to the text pair associated with it, the gender of the authors and the gold label
+- INFO.csv links the problem ID to the text pair associated with it, the gender of the authors and the gold label:

           ```
           IT001	("@ Naturalia ... hai poi fatto la versione con il detergente bio ? ...")
 Female	Female	N
           ```